General Tips for travel to Vietnam

 Vietnam is GMT + 7 and does not operate daylight-saving system.

 Tipping for good service is not expected but is always appreciated in a country where the average annual income is quite low compared to Europe for example.
 It is customary to tip tour guides and drivers at the end of a tour.
 Hotel and station porters should also be tipped.
 Do not let your guide talk you into tipping more than you plan to.
 It is totally up to you who you tip, when and how much.

 Visitors can travel to various provinces, cities, and towns by air, road, train, or boat.

+Air - If you intend to visit only a few cities in Vietnam, flying is the most convenient way to travel.
 Train - There is a regular train service between Hanoi and Ho Chi Minh City and most cities in between.
-Tickets allow passengers to break their journey at the major regional cities like Hue, Danang and Nha Trang.
+You may choose to break your journey at the major regional cities like Hue, Danang and Nha Trang.